-Bullying is not something that only happens in the real world any more.
-In the past, bullying may have occurred at school, in the playground or at a youth club, now it can happen on mobile phones, over email, in chat-rooms, on social networks and other websites.
+As children and young people spend more time online, bullying is no longer something that only happens in the real world.
+In the past, bullying may have occurred at school, in the playground or at a youth club, now it can happen over social media, messaging, and other digital platforms.
 Cyberbullying can happen 24 hours a day, 365 days a year.
-Cyberbullying is when one or more people try to tease, harass, threaten or embarrass another person using technology such as mobile phones or the Internet.
+Cyberbullying happens if one or more people try to tease, harass, threaten or embarrass another person in the digital world.

-Children and young people can fall victim to cyberbullying, but they can also become the bully, or be drawn into cyberbullying without even realising it.
+Children and young people can fall victim to cyberbullying, but they can also easily become the bully, or be drawn into cyberbullying without even realising it.

-Even though cyberbullying cannot physically hurt someone - the emotional effects can be devastating.
-Due to the nature of cyberbullying as something that can happen constantly 24/7, escaping from it can be hard and victims can be left feeling very isolated, lonely, distressed, scared and vulnerable.
+Even though cyberbullying cannot physically hurt someone, the emotional effects can be devastating.
+As cyberbullying can happen constantly, escaping from it can be hard and people affected can be left feeling very isolated, distressed, scared and vulnerable.